-The algorithm shown in Fig. 9 is a formal implementation of the above ideas.
+The following algorithm is a formal implementation of the above ideas.
 We use $\epsilon > 0$ to denote the user-defined accuracy that is required in finding the maximum window density.
-The lists TILES and WINDOWS are byproducts of the analysis, which will be used in Section III-B below to find the optimal amounts of fill geometries to add into the corresponding tiles.
+The lists TILES and WINDOWS are byproducts of the analysis, which will be used in Section 3.2 below to find the optimal amounts of fill geometries to add into the corresponding tiles.